Hostels have to be some of the easiest places for meeting people.

 I have seen utter devastation happen to this room only for it to look 100% back to normal the next morning.

-But if you go all the way to the top, that’s where they have their rooftop terrace.
+But if you go all the way to the top they have a rooftop terrace.

 Up there they have a mini bar with some benches and a picnic table.

-It’s small, but it’s a nice getaway from the louder places in the hostel and it looks out over the city.
+It’s small, but it’s a nice getaway from the louder places in the hostel.

 Another added bonus is…….